Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ## Radar charts

-Radar charts make it easier to see the overall picture of the sample.
+Radar charts make it easier to see the overall picture of the samples.

 The axes of the radars are quantitative questions (including age).
 All answers are normalized to the interval `[0, 1]`.